mdn/content/files/en-us/web/javascript/reference/operators/exponentiation/index.md

 is, you cannot put a unary operator (`+/-/~/!/delete/void/typeof`) immediately before the base number; [doing so will cause a SyntaxError](/en-US/docs/Web/JavaScript/Reference/Errors/Unparenthesized_unary_expr_lhs_exponentiation).

-`-2 ** 2` is 4 in Bash, but is -4 in other languages (such as Python).
+For example, `-2 ** 2` is 4 in Bash, but is -4 in other languages (such as Python).
 This is invalid in JavaScript, as the operation is ambiguous.
 You have to parenthesize either side — for example, as `-(2 ** 2)` — to make the intention unambiguous.

 Note that some programming languages use the caret symbol <kbd>^</kbd> for exponentiation, but JavaScript uses that symbol for the